-For tax purposes, a portion of each of the dividends declared in December of 2003, 2002 and 2001 were treated as a dividend for stockholders in the subsequent year.
+For income tax purposes, a portion of each of the dividends declared in December 2004, 2003 and 2002 were treated as a dividend for stockholders in the subsequent year.

-In general, consistent with the Company's underlying operational strategy, the Company's dividends will generally be characterized as ordinary income to its stockholders for federal tax purposes.
-However, under certain conditions, a portion of the Company's dividends may be characterized as capital gains or return of capital.
-For 2003, a portion of the Company's dividends were deemed to be capital gains, with the remainder considered ordinary income to stockholders; for 2002 and 2001, all of the Company's dividends were characterized as ordinary income.
+In general, the Company's dividends have been characterized as ordinary income to its stockholders for income tax purposes.
+However, a portion of the Company's dividends may, from time to time, be characterized as capital gains or return of capital.
+For the years ended December 31, 2004 and 2003, a portion of the Company's dividends were deemed to be capital gains, with the remainder characterized as ordinary income, to stockholders.

-(b) Shelf Registration Statements
+(c) Shelf Registration Statements

-On September 25, 2001, the Company filed a shelf registration statement on Form S-3 with the SEC under the Securities Act of 1933, as amended, (the "Act"), with respect to an aggregate of \$300.0 million of Common Stock and/or preferred stock that may be sold by the Company from time to time pursuant to Rule 415 under the Act.
-On October 5, 2001, the Commission declared the registration statement effective.
-At December 31, 2003, the Company had \$8.7 million remaining under this shelf registration statement.
+On September 25, 2001, the Company filed a shelf registration statement on Form S-3 with the Securities Exchange Commission ("SEC") under the Securities Act of 1933, as amended (the "Act"), with respect to an aggregate of \$300.0 million of Common Stock and/or preferred stock that may be sold by the Company from time to time pursuant to Rule 415 of the Act.
+On October 5, 2001, the Commission declared this shelf registration statement effective.
+At December 31, 2004, the Company had \$8.7 million remaining on this shelf registration statement.

-On June 27, 2003, the Company filed a shelf registration statement on Form S-3 with the SEC under the Act with respect to an aggregate of \$500.0 million of Common Stock and/or preferred stock that may be sold by the Company from time to time pursuant to Rule 415 under the Act.
+On June 27, 2003, the Company filed a shelf registration statement on Form S-3 with the SEC under the Act with respect to an aggregate of \$500.0 million of Common Stock and/or preferred stock that may be sold by the Company from time to time pursuant to Rule 415 of the Act.
 On July 8, 2003, the SEC declared this registration statement effective.
-At December 31, 2003, the Company had \$443.7 million available under this shelf registration statement.
+On July 21, 2004, the Company filed a post-effective amendment to this shelf registration statement, which was declared effective by the SEC on August 12, 2004.
+At December 31, 2004, the Company had \$244.0 million available under this shelf registration statement.